tastatur/cberry/README.md

 # cberry
-The copy of the C-Berry library, wich can be compiled as shared library
+This is the copy of the C-Berry example sources(https://github.com/tastatur/cberry.git), which can be compiled as the shared library.
+This repository contains also python bindings to this functions, so we can use our C-Berry display with python.